Return to Eden: Ending

-The final episode screened in Australia on 8 July 1986 concluded with a cliffhanger ending in anticipation of a second season.
-Closing scenes featured Dennis being knocked unconscious and kidnapped by an unseen assailant, meanwhile, upstairs at Stephanie's mansion while a party went on downstairs, Jilly pulls a gun on Stephanie in yet another attempt to kill her.
+The final episode screened in Australia concluded with a cliffhanger ending in anticipation of a second season.
+Closing scenes featured Dennis being knocked unconscious and kidnapped by an unseen assailant, meanwhile, upstairs at Stephanie's mansion while a party went on downstairs, Jilly pulls a gun on Stephanie in an attempt to kill her.
 Jake attempts to wrest the gun from Jilly but the gun goes off in the struggle, fatally wounding him and splattering Stephanie with his blood.
 Stephanie grabs the gun away from Jilly, while Jake careens down the hallway before falling down the stairs where he dies in full view of the shocked party guests.
 A horrified Stephanie, with blood on her face and clothes and still holding the gun in her hand, appears at the stairway.
 Jilly then descends the stairs, claiming to have seen Stephanie shoot him.

 The show's ratings had not been high enough in Australia to justify a renewal so this cliffhanger was never initially resolved for Australian audiences.
-The actors playing Stephanie, Jilly and Dennis were later brought back to film a hasty five-minute conclusion to the various unresolved storylines that was added to the end of the final episode in order to bring the series to a close.
+The actors playing Stephanie, Jilly and Dennis were later brought back to film a five-minute conclusion to the various unresolved storylines that was added to the end of the final episode in order to bring the series to a close.
 Dennis' abductor is revealed as Chris (Graham Harvey), his half-brother and Stephanie and Amahl's long-lost son, who abandons his plan to hold Dennis for ransom when he is told he would stand to inherit millions.
 Chris is revealed to have witnessed the shooting incident from the bedroom balcony at Eden, and taken photographs that prove Stephanie's innocence.
 Stephanie is released while Jilly is arrested for Jake's murder.

 This new ending was never seen in the original Australian run and only included in the version of the last episode that was sold internationally.
 Network Ten repeated the series twice in the 1990s and at least one screening contained this revised ending.

-Analysis

-The 1986 series of Return to Eden was clearly intended as an Australian answer to the glamorous American "supersoaps" Dallas, Dynasty and Falcon Crest, with the requisite ostentatious fashions, boardroom struggles, bedroom romps and outrageous storylines.